ellennickles/code-your-way-s25/week11/README.md

  To prepare for your individual meeting, complete the following:

-- Summarize Your Progress • Briefly outline what you have accomplished so far.
+- **Summarize Your Progress** • Briefly outline what you have accomplished so far.
-- Define Your Two-Week Timeline • Clearly map out realistic, manageable goals for the next two weeks leading up to your final project presentation by addressing the following questions:
+- **Define Your Two-Week Timeline** • As best you can, clearly map out realistic, manageable goals for the next two weeks leading up to your final project presentation by addressing the following questions:
   - What next steps are necessary to reach your goals?
   - What tasks will you accomplish, and by when?
   - What challenges or questions are you currently facing?